Northern Wisconsin Waterfalls

 Lake of the Falls Waterfall in Mercer, Wisconsin.

 The falls drop 10 feet into the Turtle River in Lake of the Falls County Park.
 The park offers picnic and rustic camping facilities, as well as a boat landing with access to the Turtle Flambeau Flowage via the Turtle River.

 The Manabezho Falls are part of the Presque Isle River's spectacular final dash to Lake Superior.
-The entire 1 mile stretch is very beautiful, with lots of bare rock and rapids.
-It is easily accessible from the Presque Isle entrance off of CR-519 on the western end of the park.
+The entire 1-mile stretch is very beautiful, with lots of bare rock and rapids.
+It is easily accessible from the Presque Isle entrance off of CR-519 in the western end of the park.

 Manabezho Falls is the largest, and last named drop on the river.
 It is also the closest to the main parking lot.
 A short walk with many stairs will take you to a nice view of the falls.
 There is an overlook at the top of the falls, but you cannot see much of the falls there.
 The falls can be seen from the trails on both sides of the river.

 Downstream of the parking area is a suspension bridge for pedestrians which leads to Presque Isle.
 From the bridge you can see the fabulous potholes the river has carved into the gorge.
 In the summer, when the water is lower, the river goes to the left of the "island" (west), but when the river is high it surrounds the island, resulting in additional falls.
 In high water Manabezho Falls is very wide, but later in the summer it becomes segmented.

 From Hwy.
 US 2 in Bessemer take Powderhorn Rd North.
 When the road ends at the stop sign make a left-hand turn on Black River Rd.
 Follow Black River Road until you see a sign for the Gorge Falls, turn left.
 Follow this road for about three miles until you come to a wooden bridge.
 Park before the bridge, then cross it and follow the creek on your left upstream (there isn't much of a path).